abuchanan920/historybook-import/README.md

 ```
 This will create a json file containing the browsing history of the user as extracted from Google Chrome.

+**NOTE:** The sqllite database used by Chrome can only be accessed by one process at a time.
+If you have Chrome running while running this exporter, you will get an error message.
+You must close Chrome before running the exporter for it to be able to access the history database.

 ```
 prompt> ./crawler.sh export.json > crawl.json
 ```